dharanidadi/Week_0/README.md

 [Creating a ROS package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) <br />
 [Building a ROS package](http://wiki.ros.org/ROS/Tutorials/BuildingPackages)

-### Nodes
-One of the primary purposes of ROS is to facilitate communication between the ROS nodes.
-Every program in ROS is called a **node**.
-Every independent task can be separated into nodes which communicate with each other through channels.
-These channels are also known as **topics**.

-For example, one node can capture the images from a camera and send the images to another node for processing.
-After processing the image, the second node can send a control signal to a third node for controlling a robotic manipulator in response to the camera view.

-The main mechanism used by ROS nodes to communicate is by sending and receiving **messages**.
-The **messages** are organized into specific categories called **topics**.
-Nodes may **publish** messages on a particular topic or **subscribe** to a topic to receive information.

 **Important ROS Commands**:

 `roscore`:The Main program to initiate ros.
 It sets up the basic architecture for the channels, allowing nodes to communicate.